Neighbourhood Houses Gippsland

 • Awareness raising on climate change

-Climate Action Award Winner Venus Bay Community Centre for Community Energy for Venus Bay
+Climate Action Award Winner – Venus Bay Community Centre for Sunny – electric minibus – Gippsland Community Transport project

-Pictured is Alyson Skinner, Manager of Venus Bay Community Centre, Rebecca Matthews, Manager of Manna Gum Community House and Toni Halloran-Lavelle, NHG Network Manager
+Pictured is Alyson Skinner, Manager of Venus Bay Community Centre

 Community Development